Literary Sites in London: Immerse Yourself in Literary History

 6. The Harry Potter Shop at Platform 9¾

 Attention, Harry Potter fans!
-Don’t miss the opportunity to visit The Harry Potter Shop at Platform 9¾ in King’s Cross Station.
-Indulge your love for the wizarding world with a wide range of merchandise, from magical wands to Hogwarts house merchandise.
-Don’t forget to take a memorable photo at the famous Platform 9¾!
+Do not miss the chance to be in The Harry Potter Shop at Platform 9¾ at King’s Cross Station.
+Around out your amour for the wizarding world with enormouos number of sybols of dostipation merchandise, ranging from magic wands to Hogwarts house merchandise.
+Do not forget to have your photo taken at the popular Platform 9¾!

 7. Poets’ Corner at Westminster Abbey

-A visit to Westminster Abbey should be on every literature lover’s itinerary.
-Located within the abbey is Poets’ Corner, a memorial area dedicated to some of the greatest literary figures in British history.
-Pay homage to legendary poets and writers, including Geoffrey Chaucer, William Wordsworth, and Jane Austen, and gain a greater appreciation for their significant contributions to the world of literature.
+Westminster Abbey should be on every bookworm’s agenda.
+Inside the abbey lies the memorial area for some of Britain’s leading literary figures known as Poets’ Corner.
+Honor legendary poets and writers; such as Geoffrey Chaucer, William Wordsworth and Jane Austen, and get a closer understanding of what they offered the world of literature.

 8. Hatchards